anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_2.md

 ## Histograms and densities - Exercise

 Your turn.
 Work in groups of 2 to 4, please!
 Don’t do it by yourself!
 Try to figure out how to solve any problems discussing it with your group.
 Learn by doing (aka learn by making a lot of mistakes).
 It is ok to cheat and check how the other groups are doing their activity.
 Just ask them nicely and don’t bother them.
-Leo and Victor are here to help you.
+Leo and Flávio are here to help you.
 Ask questions!

 As you may have notice by now, the Latinobarometer is full of discrete variables and the California School Performance dataset full of continuous variables.
 Use the dictionary to understand the variables.

 a) Go back to California Department of Education dataset.
 (Do you remember how to do it?)
 Observe the distribuion of the "api13" variables (api13, aa_api13, hi_api13, wh_api13 and sd_api13), which are the 2013 test performance for different sets of students.

 b) Make histogram and densities for these variables.